ubiq/smOS-unsupported-miners/README.md

 I have started [The Unofficial Mining Distro Discord](https://discord.gg/qJJysxR)

+In the latest version of smOS, miners do not download until you try to use them, so you must first configure a rig group and attempt to mine with the miner that you would like to replace in order for it to download to the miners_org directory.

 The script will list the miners currently install in smOS /root/miners_org and ask which you would like to replace.
 It will then check my GitHub repository for new miners and ask which you would like to add to smOS.
 It will then make a backup of the existing miner, download the new miner and create a symlink in the selected directory.
 Try to replace with similar, if you're adding a variant of